 We recognise the possibility that adults working in the academy may harm children.
-Any concerns (allegations or low level) about the conduct of adults in the academy (including supply staff and volunteers and contractors) should be taken to the Principal without delay (or where that is not possible to the LADO and the Director of Safeguarding (sarah.bloomer@attrust.co.uk)
+Any conduct concerns (allegations or low level) about the conduct of adults in the academy (including supply staff and volunteers and contractors) should be taken to the Principal without delay (or where that is not possible to the LADO and the Director of Safeguarding).

-Any concerns about the principal should go to the Chair of the Local Academy Committee who will ensure that appropriate actions and referrals are followed/made to the LADO and the Director of Safeguarding.
-If for any reason you cannot make a referral through these routes you have a duty to refer directly to the Local Authority Designated Officer (LADO) whom you can contact here: 0800 1313 126.
+Any concerns about the principal should go to the Director of Primary Education, who will ensure that appropriate actions and referrals are followed/made to the LADO and the Director of Safeguarding (Christine Franklin).
+Contact details for the Director of Education can be found below and are also stored at Reception.
+If for any reason you cannot make a referral through these routes you have a duty to refer directly to the Local Authority Designated Officer (LADO) whom you can contact here: 0300 111 8007.